nguyenvanhuy0612/appium-novawindows2-driver/README.md

 > realiability and better code and error management, as well as supporting
 > more features, that are currently not possible using PowerShell alone.
 > It is unlikely for the prerequisites to change, as this is one of the
-> main goals of NovaWindows driver – seamless setup on any PC.
+> main goals of NovaWindows2 driver – seamless setup on any PC.

-NovaWindows Driver supports the following capabilities:
+NovaWindows2 Driver supports the following capabilities:

 Capability Name | Description
 --- | ---
-platformName | Must be set to `Windows` (case-insensitive). automationName | Must be set to `NovaWindows` (case-insensitive). smoothPointerMove | CSS-like easing function (including valid Bezier curve).
+platformName | Must be set to `Windows` (case-insensitive). automationName | Must be set to `NovaWindows2` (case-insensitive). smoothPointerMove | CSS-like easing function (including valid Bezier curve).
 This controls the smooth movement of the mouse for `delayBeforeClick` ms. Example: `ease-in`, `cubic-bezier(0.42, 0, 0.58, 1)`. delayBeforeClick | Time in milliseconds before a click is performed. delayAfterClick | Time in milliseconds after a click is performed.